mwolfram/CarND-Advanced-Lane-Lines-mwolfram/README.md

 ##### a.
 Color Transforms:

-For example the functions H(img), L(img) and S(img) provide greyscale representations of the 3 channels in the HLS color space.
-I used
+For example the functions `H(img)`, `L(img)` and `S(img)` provide greyscale representations of the 3 channels in the HLS color space.
+I used the `L(img)` function before passing an image to the sobel filter.
+Also I postprocessed L color channels by simply thresholding them.
+This helped me extract left and right lane lines in the challenge_video.

-TODO used where.

 ##### b.
 Gradients and thresholding